Hey, Soul Sister: Composition

-Monahan has since confirmed this in several radio interviews.
+For the song, the band returned to their folk rock roots emphasizing, "super catchy riffs and melodies" over production gimmicks.
+The song is characterized by a signature pattern played by Espen Lind on a ukulele.
+Its chorus references the band Mr. Mister.

 Critical reception

-"Hey, Soul Sister" received almost entirely negative reviews from critics.
+"Hey, Soul Sister" received mixed reviews from critics.

 The Village Voice derided the song, quipping "'Hey Soul Sister' is an orgy where bad ideas trade STDs, and the most syphilitic brain-fart stumbled in drunk from a Smash Mouth show ...
 From Smash Mouth, Train picked up an earworm that burrowed into society's asshole, laid 4.7 million iTunes eggs, and gave birth to a grey cloud of banality that covers the Earth."
 Mother Jones concurred with the Village Voice, approvingly quoting from the Village Voices review that "there is less soul in the entirety of Train than in the palest single member of Collective Soul.
 'Hey, Soul Sister' is soul for people who refer to peanut butter and jelly as 'soul food.'
 It makes the California Raisins look like the second coming of Sly and the Family Stone.
 It's so white, Sarah Palin just named it her running mate for 2012."

 In a tamer review, Business Insider named "Hey, Soul Sister" the worst song of 2010 describing it as a "saccharine, falsettoed ear-bleeder."
 LA Weekly took aim at Pat Monahan's lyrical content, awarding "Hey, Soul Sister" places two through ten in its Top 10 worst lyrics of 2010 list.

-In a review of Jonathan Franzen's 2015 novel Purity, Slate writer Ruth Graham criticized its final pages, which contain a scene about "Hey Soul Sister", and the titular character Purity Tyler calling it a "great song."
-Graham strongly opposed the song and its lyrical content and called the scene the worst part of the novel.

 Alternatively, Scott Mervis, writing for the Pittsburgh Post-Gazette, praised the song as a welcome comeback from the band's hiatus, calling the track "joyous" and "bouncy".